-Before you try to convince your boss to invest in online employee training, you want to make sure the benefits outweigh the costs.
+Before you suggest your boss invests in online employee training, you want to be able to argue the value of training.
 You can calculate the return on investment (ROI) of employee training by looking at reduced training time, reduced downtime, and reduced workplace incidents.

 Tools such as online training software offer an unmatched level of convenience and improvement when compared to traditional classroom-based training.
 When you're looking to determine which training method is the best fit for your organization, consider the ROI online employee training offers.

 The return on investment percentage is calculated by (Value Gained - Training Costs) / Training Costs.
 It’s easy to determine the cost of online employee training, but measuring what is gained can be a little tricky.
 Many of the gains from online training are actually the result of saving money and reducing costs.

 Calculate the value of time saved with online training